vanaur/CFT/CFT (en)/main.typ

   The "quantum version" of this energy-momentum tensor is usually presented with normal order and Wick's theorem, but this is beyond the scope of this paper and we will just stick to the results without going too deep, the goal is to see what the OPE looks like on concrete cases after all.
 ]

-We can therefore show that after quantification,
+We can therefore show that after quantization,

 $
   T(z, macron(z)) &= - 2 pi g :partial phi partial phi: \